Maryland’s manufacturing sector adds 1,100 jobs over-the-month

 federal jobs over-the-month.
 The private sector declined by 500 total jobs over-the-month.
 Over the year, Maryland’s private sector has added 17,000 jobs.
 Six out

 of nine months in 2014 have posted over-the-month total job gains and Maryland has added a total of eighty-five hundred (8,500) jobs since January.

-Maryland's preliminary jobs estimate for July was revised by BLS to a decrease of 11,500 jobs.
-Maryland's July unemployment rate was unchanged with
+Maryland’s preliminary jobs estimate for August was revised by BLS from a gain of 600 jobs up to a gain of 1,200 jobs.
+Maryland’s August unemployment rate was

-revision, at 6.1 percent.
-The August preliminary unemployment rate was estimated to be 6.4 percent.
+unchanged with revision, at 6.4 percent.
+The September preliminary unemployment rate was estimated to be 6.3 percent.

 Maryland is the region’s economic leader.
 The nonpartisan Pew Center on the States ranked Maryland among the